patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## downloads
 may 17 2022: There is a new version v9_4 available, See changelog.<br>
 Download ESP-ECU-v9_4 https://1drv.ms/u/s!AkMG5FvUwhedi0bA08s8itWhnSJA?e=risayF <br>

-<br><br>In case someone wants to print the housing, here is an stl: https://1drv.ms/u/s!AkMG5FvUwhedim8a_tVLywAivVDI?e=XIwhYg
+<br>In case someone wants to print the housing, here is an stl: https://1drv.ms/u/s!AkMG5FvUwhedim8a_tVLywAivVDI?e=XIwhYg
-This is for a nodemcu board 31x58mmr>
+This is for a nodemcu board 31x58mm.

 ## features
-- Easy wifi config portal
+- Simply to connect to your wifi
 - Easy add, delete and pair inverters
 - automatic polling or on demand via mqtt or http
 - data can be requested via http and mosquitto
 - There are 2 different json formats, a special one for domoticz
 - Fast asyc webserver
-- a very smart on-line console to send commands and debug
+- a very smart on-line console to send commands and debugging
 - Smart timekeeping
 - A lot of system info on the webpage